 The Ridge Cycle Hub | Lexington, NC

-Join Chris Phelps from Tourism Recreation Investment Partnership for Davidson on a preview of the not-yet-opened mountain bike park, The Ridge Cycle Hub.
-This field trip will be a tour of the facilities and features with an optional ride at the end (weather permitting).
+Big thanks to Chris Phelps from Tourism Recreation Investment Partnership for Davidson for the preview of the not-yet-opened mountain bike park, The Ridge Cycle Hub.
+Thanks to everyone who joined us on this fantastic tour!